Meet our Senior Executive Leadership and Senior Management Teams

 Scott Preston has been a GP at Camp Hill in the south of Brisbane for the past eight years.
 He both practices and teaches there as a medical educator.
 When he was a registrar, he worked in western Queensland and quickly developed a love of rural medicine.
 He was also fortunate to have the support of some excellent GP supervisors while on rural training.
 This inspired him to take up his current role as a GPTQ medical educator and our Brisbane South District Medical Education Coordinator.

-Dr Ewen McPhee – Assistant Director of Medical Education – Rural
+Dr Ewen McPhee – Senior Medical Advisor – Rural

 Other Corporate Senior Executives and Managers